-./nxagent -display nx/nx,link=modem:1000
+./nxagent -display nx/nx,link=modem:1000 :1000

-In this case the modified Xlib, linked by nxagent, will create a proxy process that will listen for connection from a proxy peer running on the user's client.
-In this way any X client can be NX-ized.
-Local (thin client) proxy is run with:
+The modified Xlib, linked by nxagent, will create a proxy process that will listen for connections from a proxy peer running on the user's client.
+In this way any X client can be "NX-ized".
+The local (thin client) proxy is run with: